 Where do kissing bugs live and are you at risk of being bitten?

-Kissing bugs are commonly found in South and Central America (even as far down as Argentina).
+Importantly, kissing bugs (that transmit the disease) are commonly found in South and Central America (even as far down as Argentina).
 Mexico has also had a number of these pests in the country which also puts a nearby of US states at risk as well, especially in Texas as it’s near the border.

 If you have suffered from a kissing bug bite (and you have confirmed that its not from another insect, such as a bed bug bite rash), there are a couple of things that you can do to reduce the pain and inflammation (and reduce a chance of infection) before seeking medical attention.
 Here are a few pointers that The Bug Squad recommends: